shibing624/SearchApp/README.md

 python search.py
 ```

+## Using Search Engine API
-alternatively, you can run server with Bing Search API or Google Search API.
+you can using Bing Search API or Google Search API.
-#### Using Bing Search API
+### Using Bing Search API
 To use the Bing Web Search API, please visit [this link](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to obtain your Bing subscription key.

 ```shell